JasonNuhn/Sprint-Challenge--Theory-Algorithms/theory/README.md

   * Draw a state machine diagram for a VT-100 that can consume regular character sequences as well as the two above ESC sequences.

+    *See images folder for filename VT-100 finite state image*

 > If you're curious, [here are all the VT-100 escape
 > sequences](http://ascii-table.com/ansi-escape-sequences-vt-100.php).